-It seems that for a time Abram lived in relative peace and prosperity but then a war broke out in this region.
+It seems that for a time Abram lived in relative peace and prosperity, however, in a war broke out in this region.
 Apparently there was a group of five city-states each with their own king scattered in the Jordan valley (Sodom and Gomorrah).

-Finally they arrived in the valley and totally defeated the five valley kings.
-During the looting and pillaging they took Lot, Abram's nephew, and his property and made off with them.
+Finally they arrived in the valley and totally defeated the five rebelling kings.
+During the looting and pillaging they took Lot, Abram's nephew, his family and property, and made off with them.

 Lot was now living in Sodom but somehow remained a righteous man (II Peter 2:8) and so God would not allow him to be taken prisoner.

 13Then a fugitive came and told Abram the Hebrew.
 Now he was living by the oaks of Mamre the Amorite, brother of Eshcol and brother of Aner, and these were allies with Abram.
 14When Abram heard that his relative had been taken captive, he led out his trained men, born in his house, three hundred and eighteen, and went in pursuit as far as Dan.
 15He divided his forces against them by night, he and his servants, and defeated them, and pursued them as far as Hobah, which is north of Damascus.
 16He brought back all the goods, and also brought back his relative Lot with his possessions, and also the women, and the people.